sg98ccy/exlang/docs/GRAMMAR.md

 **Rule 6.2.2**: The `name` attribute specifies the worksheet name visible in Excel.

+**Rule 6.2.3**: If `name` attribute is omitted, sheets are auto-named sequentially as "Sheet1", "Sheet2", "Sheet3", etc.

+**Rule 6.2.4**: Auto-generated names must not conflict with explicitly named sheets.
+If a conflict exists (e.g., an unnamed sheet would generate "Sheet1" but an explicit `name="Sheet1"` exists), compilation fails with a validation error.

+**Rule 6.2.5**: Auto-numbering is independent of explicit names.
+Unnamed sheets use consecutive numbers starting from 1, regardless of explicit sheet names.

-**Rule 6.2.3**: Sheet names should be unique.
+**Rule 6.2.6**: Sheet names should be unique.
 Duplicate names may cause Excel warnings.

-**Rule 6.2.4**: Empty sheets (no content) are valid and create blank worksheets.
+**Rule 6.2.7**: Empty sheets (no content) are valid and create blank worksheets.

 ### 6.3 Row Placement Semantics